linyue0103/terminal/doc/specs/#13000 - In-process ConPTY.md

 // This struct is binary compatible to the CHAR_INFO struct from the Windows API and functionally equivalent.
 //
 // The following rules MUST be followed:
-// * Each instance represents 1 cell in the terminal.
+// * Each instance represents 1 column in the terminal.
-// * Each instance contains a single UCS-2 character.
+// * Any cells that aren't representable with a single UCS-2 character, or are wider than 2 columns,
-//   Surrogate pairs and grapheme clusters are not allowed.
-Replace them with U+FFFD.
+//   must be replaced with U+FFFD.
+Grapheme clusters, surrogate pairs, and similar, are not allowed.
+//   Keep in mind that U+FFFD is a narrow character.
+It does not get the wide wide-glyph treatment below.
 // * Colors that cannot be represented via the `attributes` flags can be replaced with an approximation.
 //   Alternatively, `FOREGROUND_BLUE | FOREGROUND_GREEN | FOREGROUND_RED` can be used (no `BACKGROUND` bit set).
-// * If a wide glyph (2 cells wide) is encountered, the following applies:
+// * If a wide glyph (2 columns wide) is encountered, the following applies:
 //   * Create 2 consecutive CONPTY_CHAR_INFO instances (as per the first rule).
 //   * Repeat the same `character` in both instances, even if it's U+FFFD.
 //   * Assign the first instance an `attributes` flag of `COMMON_LVB_LEADING_BYTE`